TehporP/Gregtech5-Translation-Chinese/README.md

 BTW for another reason I will not update least lang file to InfinityStudio/Gregtech5-Translation-Chinese

-so if you wanna tell me some problems or advice....send a issue to me I will answer it as soon as possible:)
+so if you wanna tell me some problems or advice....send a issue here and I will answer it as soon as possible:)